geeknik/my-awesome-stars/topics.md

 ## artificial-intelligence

+- [deepakb41/Finbot](https://github.com/deepakb41/Finbot) - Finbot is an AI-powered financial chatbot designed to analyse and provide insights on corporate financial performance from 10-K and 10-Q financial documents.
+This tool leverages langchain and RAG to m
-- [simstudioai/sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
+- [simstudioai/sim](https://github.com/simstudioai/sim) - Sim is an open-source AI agent workflow builder.
 Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
 - [geeknik/ai-audio-fingerprint-remover](https://github.com/geeknik/ai-audio-fingerprint-remover) - A comprehensive Python tool to remove AI-generated fingerprints, watermarks, and metadata from audio files.
 - [aliasrobotics/cai](https://github.com/aliasrobotics/cai) - Cybersecurity AI (CAI), an open Bug Bounty-ready Artificial Intelligence
 - [camel-ai/camel](https://github.com/camel-ai/camel) - 🐫 CAMEL: The first and the best multi-agent framework.
 Finding the Scaling Law of Agents. https://www.camel-ai.org